cogentcore/cogent/README.md

 # TODO

-* click on file selects all results in highlight region
+* Replace in TextView, based on Find interface

 * C-c C-c coming up in the wrong window!